 Vice Chancellor for University and Student Advancement

-Prior positions include vice chancellor for students; director and department chair, University of Alaska Geography Program; and associate dean for the School of Natural Resources and Agricultural Sciences.
-At the University of Alaska System Office, Sfraga served in executive positions including director of program development and associate vice president.
+Prior positions include UAF vice chancellor for students, director of the UA Geography Program, chair of the UAF Geography Department, and associate dean of UAF’s School of Natural Resources and Agricultural Science.
+At the UA system office, Sfraga served in executive positions, including director of program development and associate vice president.

-Sfraga's areas of academic focus include arctic policy, polar geography, geographic exploration, and the history of field science.
+Sfraga's areas of academic focus include arctic policy, polar geography, geographic exploration and the history of field science.
 He is the author of Bradford Washburn: A Life of Exploration (2004), the biography of celebrated American explorer Bradford Washburn.
-Sfraga teaches senior-level courses including Polar Geography, Geography of the Pacific Rim, and the UA Geography program’s senior capstone course.